northern-tester/footprint/README.md

 * Stage 2 - Mission for the testing, make them choose, pick up on AND/OR/BUT.
 One sentence, that might take a while (20-30 mins)
 * Stage 3 - Pick a mnemonic - use the mnemonic crib sheet (handouts/testingmnemonics1.pdf) by Del Dewar (@deefex), attendees pick whichever the think is most appropriate and brainstorm ideas.
 (40-60mins)
 * Stage 4 - Charters - demonstrate what good, bad, indifferent looks like with the handout (handouts/sessioncharterexamples1.pdf).
 Get the attendees to have a go, address a risk with each, and incorporate test ideas into them from the mnemonic test idea part.
 (40-60 mins).
 * Conclusion - Remind, its a toolkit, not a process.
-You can do less based on the change.
+You can do less based on the change, and if its too big, split it.
 Give them Hendrickson's Test Heuristic Cheat Sheet (handouts/testheuristicscheatsheetv1.pdf) - because it rocks.

 __About Me__